 3. Mineral oil is the basis for almost all mass distributed moisturizers and serums.
 It's also an irritant.

 So avoid that mess.
-And use oils that have therapeutic properties: Tamarind Seed Oil, Kukui Nut Oil, Aragan Oil, and Meadow foam Oil.
+And use oils that have therapeutic properties: Avocado Oil, Kukui Nut Oil, Aragan Oil, and Meadow foam Oil.
 Tamanu extract.
 Matcha Tea.

 EDIT: Introduce the idea that it's more about what you don't do than about what you do.
 Because we are working against 50 years of mass media marketing here.
 And we are all trained.
 So we need to unlearn a few things and shuffle a couple ideas around.
 It's not that difficult.
 This article is not going to blow your mind.
 But if you follow it your sensitive skin will become your skin. and thats the goal.
 Lets begin.